 - I’ve been using grapeseed oil lately and loving it.
 It’s so mild and delicate.
 Alternatively, vegetable or canola oil would be fine.

-- Like the crunchy noodles, you need to add the dressing just before serving.
+- Add the dressing just before serving.
 If you add it too far ahead, the salad will go limp.
 Without the dressing, the salad can last 3 -4 days in an air tight container.